 McGovern Medical School students step up to relieve burdens for front line physicians

 Just a few weeks ago, the “s” sound in “swim” and “th” sound in “weather” were difficult to pronounce for Owen, who was diagnosed with an articulation disorder when he was 4 years old.
-Now, he can say them both well, thanks to his daily sessions with Andrews.
+Now, he can say them both well, thanks in part to his daily sessions with Andrews.

 He had been making progress with speech therapy through his school district, but with schools closed across the nation due to COVID-19, his parents were concerned that he would fall behind in his speech development.

 “Owen’s therapist gave us lists of his exercises and sounds to work on at home, but after the first week or two my son was getting frustrated with mom and dad,” said Sandra McKay, MD, Owen’s mom, UT Physicians pediatrician, and assistant professor of pediatrics with McGovern Medical School at UTHealth.
-“We were parent and teacher already, so also being speech therapist was difficult.”

 Andrews was finishing up her first year of medical school when the virus hit, and she quickly stepped in to help by volunteering to tutor through McGovern Medical School’s Covert Undercover Virus Response Team.
 The group was created by students to ease the burden of front line attending physicians and residents by collecting personal protective equipment for them and offering tutoring for their children as school went virtual during COVID-19.

 “I’ve felt helpless during the pandemic and thought this would be a tangible way to help out,” said Andrews.
-“At first I was nervous about teaching speech therapy because I’d never done it before.
-But with a little Googling and tools from Owen’s therapist, I was able to learn it and our sessions have been going great.”

 Since Owen has started his daily 15-minute sessions with Andrews, he has surpassed milestones that McKay feared would be put on hold during the pandemic, including flawlessly making challenging sounds in regular conversation, something his speech therapist praised during his most recent virtual evaluation.